Death of Wei Zexi

-Wei Zexi (魏则西 (Wèi Zéxī); 1994 – April 12, 2016) was a 21-year old Chinese college student from Shaanxi who died after receiving DC-CIK, an experimental treatment for synovial sarcoma at the Second Hospital of the Beijing Armed Police Corps, which he learned of from a promoted result on the Chinese search engine Baidu.
+Wei Zexi (魏则西 (Wèi Zéxī); 1994–2016) was a 21-year old Chinese college student from Shaanxi who died after receiving DC-CIK, an experimental treatment for synovial sarcoma at the Second Hospital of the Beijing Armed Police Corps; he had learned of it from a promoted result on the Chinese search engine Baidu.

 Wei's death led to an investigation by the Cyberspace Administration of China, prompting Chinese regulators to impose new restrictions on Baidu advertisements.
-State media outlets broadly condemned the role of the hospital and Baidu in his death, and users online denounced Baidu's advertising practices.
-Baidu shares fell almost 14 percent in the days following reports of his death.
+State media outlets broadly condemned the role of the hospital and Baidu in his death, while users online additionally denounced Baidu's advertising practices.
+Baidu shares fell almost 14 percent in the days following reports of Wei's death.

 Treatment and death

 In 2014, Wei was diagnosed with synovial sarcoma, a rare form of cancer that affects tissue around major joints.
 After he received radiation and chemotherapy, his family sought out other treatments.

-Through a promoted result on the Chinese search engine Baidu, Wei discovered the Second Hospital of the Beijing Armed Police Corps, a state military-run hospital which provided an immunotherapy treatment called DC-CIK, for those with his illness.
+Through a promoted result on the Chinese search engine Baidu, Wei discovered the Second Hospital of the Beijing Armed Police Corps, a state and military-run hospital which provided an immunotherapy treatment called DC-CIK for those with synovial sarcoma.
 State radio operations claimed Wei's family trusted the treatment because it had been "promoted by one of the military hospitals which are considered credible, and the attending doctor had appeared on many mainstream media platforms".

-Wei went through four treatments at the hospital, spending upwards of 200,000 yuan ($ USD) with his family, but the treatments proved unsuccessful, and Wei died on April 12, 2016.
-Before his death, Wei accused Baidu of promoting false medical information, and he denounced the hospital for claiming high success rates for the treatment.
+Wei went through four treatments at the hospital, spending upwards of 200,000 yuan ($ USD) with his family, but the treatments proved unsuccessful, causing Wei to die on April 12, 2016.
+Before his death, Wei accused Baidu of promoting false medical information; he also denounced the hospital for claiming high success rates for the treatment.